 Economic Development: The program is intended to help Montanans make wise career choices and educational/training decisions.
 Workforce development plus educational development equals economic development.
 Business and industry must have access to a highly skilled workforce in order to compete globally.
 The complete Workforce Investment Act (all five titles) is designed with this in mind.

-Administration: The Statewide Workforce Programs and Oversight Bureau (Bureau) provides statewide program oversight and also acts as the fiscal agent and administrative entity for the State Workforce Investment Board (SWIB).
-Bureau functions include fiscal tracking, participant data tracking, reporting to the U.S. Department of Labor, monitoring the Workforce Investment Board and local service providers for compliance and quality issues, providing training and technical assistance to the system and policy interpretation and development.
-A portion (15%) of the funding for each program (adult, youth and dislocated worker) allotted to states is reserved for the Governor’s set aside and the remainder (85%) of the adult and youth funds are passed through to the local areas.
-Montana reserves twenty-five percent of the dislocated worker funds allotted to the state for rapid response activities provided by Job Service Workforce Centers, 15% is reserved for the Governor’s set aside and 60% is passed through to the local areas.
-On behalf of the SWIB, the Bureau contracts with local providers who then provide services to adults, youth and dislocated workers.
+Administration: The Workforce Services Division in the Montana Department of Labor and Industry provides statewide program oversight and also acts as the fiscal agent and administrative entity for the State Workforce Innovation Board (SWIB).
+Division functions include fiscal tracking, participant data tracking, reporting to the U.S. Department of Labor, monitoring the Workforce Investment Board and local service providers for compliance and quality issues, providing training and technical assistance to the system and policy interpretation and development.
+A portion (15%) of the funding for each program (adult, youth and dislocated worker) allocated to states is reserved for the Governor's Set-aside and the remainder (85%) of the adult and youth funds are passed through to the local areas.
+Montana reserves 25% of the dislocated worker funds allotted to the state for rapid response activities provided by Job Service Workforce Centers, 15% is reserved for the Governor's Set-aside and 60% is passed through the local areas.
+On behalf of the SWIB, The Division Management Services Bureau, within the Workforce Services Division, contracts with local providers who then provide services to adults, youth and dislocated workers.